NFS FAQs for Azure NetApp Files

 Are there any Oracle patches required with dNFS?

 Customers using Oracle 19c and higher must ensure they are patched for Oracle bug 32931941.
 Most of the patch bundles currently in use by Oracle customers do *not* include this patch.
 The patch has only been included in a subset of recent patch bundles.

 If a database is exposed to this bug, network interruptions are highly likely to result in fractured block corruption.
 Network interruptions include events such as storage endpoint relocation, volume relocation, and storage service maintenance events.
 The corruption may not necessarily be detected immediately.

-This is not a bug on ONTAP or the Azure NetApp Files service itself.
-It is the result of an Oracle dNFS bug.
+This corruption is neither a bug on ONTAP nor the Azure NetApp Files service itself, but the result of an Oracle dNFS bug.
 The response to an NFS IO during a certain networking interruption or reconfiguration events is mishandled.
 The database will erroneously write a block that was being updated as it was written.
-In some cases, the corrupted block will be silently corrected by a later overwrite of that same block.
-If not, it will eventually be detected by Oracle database processes.
+In some cases, a later overwrite of that same block will silently corrupt the corrupted block.
+If not, Oracle database processes will eventually detect it.
 An error should be logged in the Alert logs, and the Oracle instance is likely to terminate.
 In addition, dbv and RMAN operations can detect the corruption.